grigoart/js-canvas-engine/README.md

 # JSCanvasEngine

-JSCanvasEngine is a simple open source HTML5 game framework (based on canvas element).
-At this point supports desktop and mobile web browsers, but does not support touches.
-Written completely in plain JavaScript.
+JSCanvasEngine is a simple open source HTML5 game framework (based on the canvas element).
+It currently supports desktop and mobile web browsers, but does not support touch.
+It is written entirely in a plain JavaScript.

-Folder "examples" contains pages with examples of using functionality of framework.
+The "examples" folder contains pages with examples of using the framework functions.

 ## [Example pages](https://grigoart.github.io/js-canvas-engine/examples)